szabolcstoth/robotframework-basics/docs/04-advanced/01-listeners.md

 ??? success "Solution: `tests/listeners/TimeListener.py`"
     ``` python
+    from robot import result, running
     from robot.api import logger
+    from robot.api.interfaces import ListenerV3

-    class TimeListener():
+    class TimeListener(ListenerV3):
-        """Logs the start time of the test execution to console."""
+        """Logs the start time of the test execution to the console."""

-        ROBOT_LISTENER_API_VERSION = 3

-        def start_test(self, test, result):
+        def start_test(self, data: running.TestCase, result: result.TestCase):
             logger.console(
                 '\nTest execution started at: {}!'.format(result.starttime)
             )
     ```

 ## Results

-To be able to use `TimeListener` without defining the whole path to the file, you need to set its location with `--pythonpath` parameter.
+To be able to use `TimeListener` without specifying the full path to the file, you need to specify its location with the `--pythonpath` parameter.

-Inside the `tests` folder, execute the following command.
+In the `tests` folder, execute the following command.

 ``` bash